 As with any country you travel to, there are always things that don’t go according to plan.
 And so it was in Sri Lanka.
 It is actually not that easy to travel around, since the tourism in this country is not that big yet.
 (Which is also good for the impression) Anyways, this can cause some issues in transportation.

 - Don’t use the public busses.
-We went by bus on our first trip from Colombo to Sigiriya.
+I went by bus on our first trip from Colombo to Sigiriya.
 6 hours on a bus with open windows, super loud music and a lot of people and dust is not comfortable at all.
-It definitely was an experience, but we would not recommend doing that to anyone else.
+It definitely was an experience, but I would not recommend doing that to anyone else.
 Get a private bus or a driver at least for long journeys.
 It is way easier and relaxed.
 Oftentimes you can share a taxi with other travelers.
 Just look for a shared taxi on this website: https://srilankataxishare.com or on Facebook.

 - You don’t need to necessarily visit Colombo.
 Colombo has not very much to offer and is very dirty and grey.
-If you can skip it, we would recommend going straight to your first destination or to Negombo.
+If you can skip it, I would recommend going straight to your first destination or to Negombo.

 - Be aware of scammers in Colombo who reach out to you randomly and impersonate themself as staff members of high-class hotels.
 Those are scammers, try to avoid them and don’t follow them.

 - Always wear a scarf or anything else in front of your mouth to protect yourself from the dust.
 There is so much bacteria in the air, that could make you sick if you breathe in the dirty air.
 Especially if you go by public transportation.